 It can get confusing: should you choose ceramic or porcelain tiles?

 For small bathrooms with bathing facilities, choosing porcelain tiles ensures that they have a low water absorption rate of 0.5%, as defined by American Society for Testing and Materials (ASTM) C373.

 Even though porcelain falls under the general category of ceramic, in recent years a group called the PTCA--Porcelain Tile Certification Association--certifies only tiles made in a specific way as being able to use the term... "porcelain."

-Both floor and wall tile are from Mission Stone & Tile
+Featured here are floor and wall tiles from Mission Stone & Tile